-MR. TOM CHIPMAN: I don't think she would

-1 tell me everything that goes on in her life because she was 2 a firecracker.
-She was a yeah, she was a pretty 3 busybody type of person.
+2 MR. TOM CHIPMAN: I don't think she would tell me everything that goes on in her life because she was 3 a firecracker.
+She was a -- yeah, she was a pretty 4 busybody type of person.
 It runs in the family, I think.
-4 MS. WENDY VAN TONGEREN: Do you recall the 5 last time you spoke to her?
-6 MR. TOM CHIPMAN: I can't remember the exact 7 call but I had probably been at least a month gone down 8 south for a month before I missed before we started 9 missing her or realized she was missing.
-10 MS. WENDY VAN TONGEREN: M'hm.
-11 MR. TOM CHIPMAN: So but I had seen her just 12 before we left to go fishing because it's quite a journey 13 from Rupert to Vancouver Island and when you pretty well 14 live on your boat when you're down there fishing.
-So I 15 hadn't seen her for a month.
-And I can't remember exact or 16 like, exact last time I talked to her.
-But it was going 17 into the second week when I was getting concerned about not 18 hearing from her.
-19 MS. WENDY VAN TONGEREN: M'hm.
-So around 20 that time and I appreciate there was that gap but 21 what types of things would you talk about?
-Like, would she 22 tell you what she was up to and 23 MR. TOM CHIPMAN: Oh, yeah.
-Just father- 24 daughter stuff, you know.
-How's [name redacted pursuant to
+5 MS. WENDY VAN TONGEREN: Do you recall the 6 last time you spoke to her?
+7 MR. TOM CHIPMAN: I can't remember the exact 8 call but I had probably been at least a month gone down 9 south for a month before I missed -- before we started 10 11 missing her or realized she was missing.
+MS. WENDY VAN TONGEREN: M'hm.
+12 MR. TOM CHIPMAN: So but I had seen her just 13 14 before we left to go fishing because it's quite a journey from Rupert to Vancouver Island and when you pretty well 15 live on your boat when you're down there fishing.
+So I 16 hadn't seen her for a month.
+And I can't remember exact or 17 like, exact last time I talked to her.
+But it was going 18 into the second week when I was getting concerned about not 19 20 hearing from her.
+MS. WENDY VAN TONGEREN: M'hm.
+So around 21

+MS. WENDY VAN TONGEREN: M'hm.
+So around that time -- and I appreciate there was that gap -- but what types of things would you talk about?
+Like, would she tell you what she was up to and ---

+MR. TOM CHIPMAN: Oh, yeah.
+Just father-